w3c/wot-architecture/publication/ver11/societal_impact.md

 ### 6. [What effect may features of your specification have on minority groups?](https://w3ctag.github.io/societal-impact-questionnaire/#minority-groups)
 No specific impact, other than the language barrier noted.
 Minority groups may not be able to access metadata in their language.
+However, it depends on the manufacturer or service provider to decide which languages are supported, and this is no different than the current situation with other web content.

 IoT devices or services may only be available to those able to afford access devices.
 However, if IoT services are made available via a web front-end,